 Life can get expensive.
-When you factor in things like rent or mortgage, groceries, childcare expenses, transportation costs, and more, it adds up quickly.
-For 44 million Americans, their monthly budget also includes student loan payments.
+When you factor in things like rent or mortgage, groceries, child care expenses, transportation costs, and more, it adds up quickly.
+For 45 million Americans, their monthly budget also includes student loan payments.

 So what’s the fastest way to pay off student loans?
-There’s no one right answer, but these six tips could help you accelerate your student loan repayment, so you can focus on other financial goals.
+There’s no one right answer, but these tips could help you hasten repayment so you can focus on other financial goals.

-6 Tips to Help Accelerate Student Loan Repayment
+Six Tips to Accelerate Student Loan Repayment

-You might be surprised how much an additional monthly $50 payment can trim down your debt.
+You might be surprised how much an additional monthly $50 payment can trim off your debt.
 If your monthly budgets are too tight to make an additional monthly contribution, you might consider increasing your payments every other month or quarterly.

 2. Making a Lump Sum Payment